STAT545-UBC-hw-2019-20/stat545-hw-hadleyd2/hw03/README.md

-# STAT 545A: Assignemnt 03
+# STAT 545A: Assignment 03
-This repository holds files for [Assignment 3](https://stat545.stat.ubc.ca/evaluation/hw03/hw03/).
+This directory holds files for [Assignment 3](https://stat545.stat.ubc.ca/evaluation/hw03/hw03/).

 ## For Peer Reviewers and TAs